Greens Powders Are The Secret To Getting More Veggies: Here's How To Pick One

 Superfoods like ginger and turmeric are bonuses.

 Some greens powders also have added "superfood" ingredients, like ginger, turmeric, or ashwagandha.
-These ingredients give the greens powders an extra nutritional boost.
-For example, turmeric helps promote normal inflammatory processes in the body, while ginger supports healthy digestion and helps maintain healthy cholesterol levels.* Ashwagandha, which is categorized as an adaptogen, can help improve the way your body reacts to stress.
+These botanical ingredients give the greens powders an extra nutritional boost.
+For example, turmeric has anti-inflammatory properties in the body, while ginger supports healthy digestion and helps maintain healthy cholesterol levels.* Ashwagandha, which is categorized as an adaptogen, can help improve the way your body reacts to stress.*

-Many greens powders also contain herbs, like parsley, echinacea, and milk thistle, that come with health benefits of their own.
+Some greens powders also contain herbs, like parsley, echinacea, and milk thistle.

-Although not all greens powders contain probiotics, there are many that do.
-While vegetables promote good gut health and a balance of healthy bacteria on their own, probiotics can directly introduce good bacterial strains into your system.*
+Although not all greens powders contain prebiotics and/or probiotics, some do.
+While vegetables and fruits promote good gut health and a balance of healthy bacteria on their own, targeted prebiotic fiber (e.g. inulin) and probiotic strains can directly nourish and support beneficial bacterial strains and microbial diversity in your gut microbiome.*

 Benefits of greens powders.

 Even if you have the best intentions to eat a large variety of greens every day, according to statistics, it's likely that you're falling short.
-It's a lot easier to add a scoop of greens powder that contains a combination of 40 different vegetables, fruits, sea vegetables, and superfoods to your smoothie than it is to eat all of that in whole form.
-But, of course, the important thing is what these nutrients do in your body.
+Adding a scoop of greens powder that contains a combination of 30 different vegetable, fruit, botanical, fiber, and superfood ingredients to your smoothie elevates your nutrition game overall.* But, of course, the important thing is what these nutrient-dense plant ingredient blends do in your body.

 Support hormone balance*